Kid-Friendly Activities in Lafayette — That Parents Will Love, Too - 510 Families

 Location: Susiecakes, 3598 Mt.
 Diablo Boulevard, Lafayette, CA

 While one of these activities alone may not be worth the drive through the Caldecott Tunnel, we always have an amazing day with a mix-and-match of an “active” activity and a “food-centric” one.
-This way the calories don’t count — right?
+There are also special events throughout the year to consider, like the Res Run for Education family-friendly 2-mile fun run, Rock the Plaza Music summer music series, the Art & Wine Festival in September, and Trick-or-Treat Street in October.

 Where else do you love to go with kids in Lafayette?